What to expect from the 'iPhone Fold'

 Some folding Android devices have multiple positions for operation and even an external display for use when the main display is closed.
 While such operations would be a big departure from Apple's design philosophy, it is still possible Apple could adopt them.

-For Apple's first foldable, expect it to be an iPhone that can simply fold open and shut.
+For Apple's first foldable, expect it to be an iPhone or iPad that can simply fold open and shut.
 Beyond that, Apple may not want to sour the experience with experimental features or hardware additions.